Category “Participant Profile”

 Why do you think people should care about birds and nature?

-Participant Profile: Garima Bhatia
+Participant Profile: P. Jeganathan

 Where do you live?